Picovoice/picovoice/README.md

 ## Demos

-Of using SSH, clone the repository with:
+If using SSH, clone the repository with:

 ```bash